Impairment review: the analysis of an impairment rating report to determine the accuracy of the assessment and the numeric rating.

 “…our physician consultants are involved in editing or writing the [AMA] Guides; our opinions are authoritative. …all our analyses are completed by a board-certified physician who understands both clinical and claims issues.”

 The critical review of an impairment rating requires knowledge, skill and experience in clinical analysis, causation evaluation and use of the Guides.
 We are unique in that our physician consultants are involved in editing or writing the Guides; our opinions are authoritative.
 Medical issues are often complex and require physician discernment; therefore, all our analyses are completed by a board-certified physician who understands both clinical and claims issues.
-This distinguishes Brigham and Associates, Inc. from other organizations and ensures our clients that our conclusions are both insightful and supportable.
+This distinguishes Brigham and Associates, Inc. from other organizations where reviews are performed by non-physicians.
+Our process ensures that our conclusions are both insightful and supportable.
 It is essential to determine that the clinical data used as the basis for the rating is both reliable and is the result of the injury.
 Our analyses are consistent with jurisdictional and system requirements.

 We are also experienced in performing ratings that comply with any edition of the Guides, including the most recent Sixth Edition, and translating impairment ratings into California Permanent Disability Ratings (PDRS).
 Dr. Brigham served as the Senior Contributing Editor for the Sixth Edition of the Guides, with responsibility for the musculoskeletal chapters, and is Editor of the AMA Guides Newsletter.